bioinf/Sibelia/USAGE.md

 diagrams can become very piled with larger number of genomes.
 To overcome this, plot only big blocks, see section "Minimum block size".

+By default, "Sibelia" plots only blocks obtained after the last stage.
+You can also view blocks at the intermediate stages by using switch:

+	-v or --visualize

+On the resulting diagram the outermost circle shows blocks obtained at the first stage, then the second stage and so on.
+Please note that this option slows down the computation.

 Resulting de Bruijn graph
 -------------------------
 File name = "de_bruijn_graph.dot".
 By default this file is not written.
 To